ci-lab-cz/streamd/README.md

 ```

 **To extend the simulation**
 you can continue your simulation unlimited times.
-As the --md_time argument user should set up the overall time of the simulation
+As the `--md_time` argument user should set up the overall time of the simulation
 ```
 run_md --wdir_to_continue md_files/md_run/protein_H_HIS_ligand_*/ --md_time 0.2
 ```
-or use explicit tpr, cpt and xtc arguments to continue a non-StreaMD simulation
+or use explicit `--tpr`, `--cpt` and `--xtc` arguments to continue a non-StreaMD simulation
 ```
 run_md --wdir_to_continue md_files/md_run/protein_H_HIS_ligand_1/  --md_time 0.3 --tpr protein_H_HIS_ligand_1/md_out.tpr --cpt protein_H_HIS_ligand_1/md_out.cpt --xtc protein_H_HIS_ligand_1/md_out.xtc
 ```
-in case you don't want to check/run all preparation steps with using non-StreaMD simulations you can use --steps argument
+in case you don't want to check/run all preparation steps with using non-StreaMD simulations you can use `--steps` argument
 ```
 run_md --wdir_to_continue md_files/md_run/protein_H_HIS_ligand_1/ --md_time 0.3 --steps 3 4
 ```